ovogrin/ELSpring2017/misc/Readme.md

 ## A directory for misellaneous stuff.
-Nothing really relevant should be here!
+A place where that which has no place goes.